 Everybody understands the contributions good nutrition and physical fitness make to overall health.
-The pursuit of a healthy body has given rise to billion dollar industries.
+The pursuit of a healthy body has given rise to billion-dollar industries.
 You cannot walk past a magazine stand or scan your Facebook feed without seeing an article about the latest fad diet or exercise trend.
 Phone apps permit you to personalize and measure your fitness and nutrition anywhere you go.
 But what about your mental health?
-A healthy mind has direct bearing on your wellness, too.
-Without doubt, our social, emotional and psychological states directly affect our thoughts, feelings and actions.
-Yet, most people are loathe to seek professional help for mental suffering compared to physical suffering.
+A healthy mind has a direct bearing on your wellness, too.
+Without a doubt, our social, emotional and psychological states directly affect our thoughts, feelings and actions.
+Yet, most people are loathed to seek professional help for mental suffering compared to physical suffering.

 Mental Health & Childhood Conditioning

 Often, the genesis of mental health problems begins during childhood when adults teach children to ignore emotional cues.
 While some families encourage expressiveness and help each other with personal problems, others have a long history of keeping “calm and carrying on” through life’s adversities.
 This culture of silence offers fertile ground to seeds of depression, anxiety and other mental health illnesses.
 Children who do not learn how to cope with difficult emotions in productive ways grow up on a bedrock of unhelpful learned behaviours.